thisisbalu/exception-decoded/_posts/aws/2024-01-31-aws-rekognition-invalidmanifestexception.md

 ---
-title: "Title: Everything You Need to Know About the InvalidManifestException in AWS Rekognition"
+title: "Everything You Need to Know About the InvalidManifestException in AWS Rekognition"
 date: 2024-01-31 09:00:00 -0000
 categories: [AWS, AWS Rekognition]
 tags: [aws, rekognition, com.amazonaws.services.rekognition.model]